 In this type, only cash related items are recorded

-In this type Cash and Bank, transactions are maintained.
-This is, because from average to large business, mostly payments are made via banks for secure and traceable purpose.
+In this type of Cash and Bank, transactions are maintained.
+This is because from average to large business, mostly payments are made via banks for secure and traceable purpose.

 This kind, one column is added of Discount.
 Discount allowed comes into Debit side and Discount received into Credit Side.

 - Description: Brief description related to the purpose of the transaction.

 - Ledger Folio: Dual Concept, Reference where second account transaction is posted.